elifesciences-publications/PPiSeq/subtree/README.md

 directory.

 Consult in `reports` if you'd like examples of the run times, resource usage, a DAG of the workflow.
-It's a bit messy because I'm using `into` and other operators not as they are intended to be used...

-This is a great launching part if you want to dust off the accumulation curve analysis, the homodimer analysis, or if you just want a few sqlite databases with the counts and fitnesses in there.

 # Running